 Click map to enlarge.
 4-mile walk around Tisbury.
 Mainly field paths and lakeside with some gentle slopes.
 One stile.
 High field growth towards end (summer).
 Some road parking near station (or in – but with charge) Closeup of start here.
 Click here for an aerial view.
-Click here to download/print PDF
+Click here to download/print PDF.
+(There is a GPX route option here for phone/tablet download.
+But only follow this link after watching this GPX help video).
+Friendly warning: all files relating to walks are published here in good faith but on the understanding that users must be responsible for their own safety and wellbeing.

 (Route from map points + metres to next point)